corbinmj16/jenstech/source/purpose/index.md

 ---
 title: Our Purpose
-subtitle: Build a digital presence
+subtitle: Build you a digital presence
 image: 'images/icon-purpose.svg'
 ---
 <h3 class="lead">We can help your customers find you</h3>